benkozi/CECE/examples/README.md

 from HTAPv3 (HTAP's successor, in the public bucket) and ex2 uses CEDS.

-**Known gap — ex1/ex7 currently FAIL**: their CAMS-TEMPO v3.1 temporal weights are kept deliberately (no dataset substitution) but have no public download source yet.
-The download scripts' CAMS fetches point at aspirational geos-chem-bucket keys (`HEMCO/CAMS-TEMPO/v3.1-2021/…`) and fail with 404 until the data is published there; the examples then fail on the missing `/work/data/CAMS-*.nc` inputs.
-A public source is being sought.
-The `--run-examples` green set is currently ex2–ex6.
+**Known gap — ex1/ex7 currently FAIL**: their CAMS-TEMPO v3.1 temporal weights are kept deliberately (no dataset substitution).
+The weights have no *public* download source yet — the download scripts' CAMS fetches point at aspirational geos-chem-bucket keys (`HEMCO/CAMS-TEMPO/v3.1-2021/…`) and 404 until the data is published there — but local copies in `data/` are honored.
+With local copies present, the examples still fail on a **driver limitation**: AMIO's staging pool is hardcoded (8 × 256 MB buffers, 30 s timeout) and the 0.1° hourly/monthly weight variables (~622 MB / ~311 MB uncompressed) exceed a buffer, so reads die with `AMIO_ERR_STAGING_BACKPRESSURE`.
+Resolving requires a driver change (configurable staging pool or per-record staging).
+The `--run-examples` green set is currently ex3–ex6; ex2 is intermittently failing on a post-merge driver race (segfault during stream ingest at default thread count) under investigation.

 Known driver issue (2026-07-20): `amio_worker_threads` >= 2 segfaults
 during stream ingest (ex7 pins it to 1 with a comment).